haiku/website/content/guides/building/get-source-git.md

 git pull --rebase
 ```

-Alternatively, a single path or multiple paths can be given to <span class="cli">git pull</span>.
+<p>Alternatively, a single path or multiple paths can be given to <span class="cli">git pull</span>.
 This will allow you to run the following command from any directory.
-This becomes extremely useful if you use an <a href="/guides/building/configure/different-generated">external object directory</a> or if you wish to update both the buildtools and haiku directories at the same time.
+This becomes extremely useful if you use an <a href="/guides/building/configure/different-generated">external object directory</a> or if you wish to update both the buildtools and haiku directories at the same time.</p>

 ```sh
 git pull --rebase /path/haiku/haiku /path/haiku/buildtools